Professor Merilyn Manley-Harris

 - Bernstein, Daniel (in progress).
 Removal of traces organics using advanced oxidation and biological filtration for drinking water supply.

-- MacAskilll, Jessica (in progress).
+- MacAskilll, Jessica (2017).
 Impact of pretreatment chemistry on the biochemical process for biofuel production.

 - McDonald-Wharry, John (2015).
 Carbonisation of harakeke (Phormium tenax) biomass for potential application as composite reinforcement.
 Embargoed until 22 May 2017.